 8. The Enemy at the Gates (2001)

 Based on true story of a Russian sniper Vasily Grigoryevich Zaytsev, The Enemy at the Gates features the battle of Stalingrad which was fought for 5 and a half months between Nazi’s and Russian Army.
-During this battle, a sniper caught everyone’s attention that killed 225 Nazi soldiers using his skills.
+During this struggle, a sniper caught everyone’s attention that killed 225 Nazi soldiers using his skills.

 9. Pearl Harbour (2001)

-Based on real life historical events, the movie captures the story of two best friends who fall for the same girl.
+Based on real-life historical events, the movie captures the story of two best friends who fall for the same girl.
 Rafe and Danny both enter World War II as pilots.
 Rafe is so eager to fight that he joins England’s Air Force command.
 Back at home, his girlfriend, Evelyn finds comfort in arms of Danny.
 But when Rafe comes back, he confronts Danny.
 But everything changes when Japanese troops drop bombs on Pearl Harbour station of Navy.

 10. Black Hawk Down (2001)

 Black Hawk Down is based on a United States military operation that took place in Mogadishu, Somalia, codenamed ‘Operation Gothic Serpent.’
 Director by Ridley Scott, the film is based on articles and book by reporter Mark Bowden.
-The film traces the battle through streets of civil war torn Somalia when over 100 Delta Force soldiers and Army Rangers are dropped to kidnap two close aides of local warlord Mohamed Farah Aidid.
+The film traces the battle through streets of civil war-torn Somalia when over 100 Delta Force soldiers and Army Rangers are dropped to kidnap two close aides of local warlord Mohamed Farah Aidid.
 With Josh Hartnett as Staff Sgt.
 Matt Eversmann, Tom Sizemore as Ranger Lt.
 Col. Danny McKnight, William Fichtner as Delta Sgt.
 First Class Jeff Sanderson, Ewan McGregor as Ranger Spec.
 Grimes and Eric Bana as SFC Norm “Hoot” Gibson, the film holds a solid cast.
-Voted as one of the top films of the year, the film recreates the scenes of bravery and heroics by the US Forces, who took the decision to leave no man behind, whether dead or alive.
+Voted as one of the top films of the year, the film recreates the scenes of bravery and heroics by the US Forces, who decided to leave no man behind, whether dead or alive.
 The attraction of the film is its camera work and Black Hawk Helicopters.

 11. Behind Enemy Lines (2001)

-“You’re at war every time you board this ship unless we’re parked at San Diego Bay”.
+“You’re at war every time you board this ship unless we’re parked at San Diego Bay.”
 Behind Enemy Lines stars Owen Wilson as Lt.
 Chris Burnett, a naval aviator aboard the U.S.S.
 Carl Vinson.
 Being out action most of the time, Burnett has become brash and frustrated.
 Burnett’s life takes a roller coaster ride when his commander, Admiral Reigert (Gene Hackman), assigns him on a photographic reconnaissance over the remote area of the Balkans.
 During their flight, Burnett and his pilot, Stackhouse capture horrific images that prove genocidal crimes by the local militia.
 Their F18 is soon shot down, Stackhouse executed and injured Burnett is left to fight for his life.
 Lokar, a Serbian paramilitary head launches a manhunt to get Burnett before he could expose the crimes to the world.
 Gene Hackman gives a powerful performance as he heads a covert rescue mission and losing the command of his ship in the process.

 12. We Were Soldiers (2002)

 Based on the best-selling book and true story, We Were Soldiers is a war drama which shows the story of the first battle between the United States and Vietnam forces.
 A film that depicts bonds of soldiers among their troops truly.
-The valor, loyalty, and heroism is something which attracted many viewers to this film.
+The valor, loyalty, and heroism is something which attracted many viewers to this movie.

 13. The Pianist (2002)

 Adaptation of an amazing autobiography, Wladyslaw Szpilman, a Polish Jew plays Piano on the radio station.
 He sees his town Warsaw change gradually during the World War II.
 Now take into a ghetto, Szpilman is separated from his family due to Operation Reinhard.
-To escape Nazi’s, Szpilman hides in various locations of rubble till the time concentration camp prisoners are released.
+To escape Nazi’s, Szpilman hides in various locations of rubble till the time-concentration camp prisoners are released.

 14. Downfall (2004)